Using your home for business

 If you own your house

 You can also claim a percentage of the interest you pay on your mortgage — but you cannot claim repayments of the principal.
-There’s no GST on this, so it doesn’t matter if you’re registered for GST or not.
+There’s no GST on this, so it does not matter if you’re registered for GST or not.

 Claiming phone costs

 - use your home landline for business calls and run your business from your house, you can claim 50% of the line rental

 - have a separate phone line for your business, you can claim 100% of that line — but nothing for your home landline

 You can also claim business-related toll calls.